avanavana/esovdb-api/README.md

     if (response.status === 200) {
         console.log('Successfully added item to Zotero and synced version on ESOVDB.');
+    } else if (response.status === 202) {
+        console.log('Successfully added item to batch request');
     } else {
         console.error('Error adding item to Zotero or syncing version on ESOVDB.')
     }
 }
 ```

-### `PUT` /zotero
+### `PUT` /zotero/:kind
-Exactly the same as `POST`, functionally, but the separate endpoint lets me log different types of requests for my own records.
-Adds items to a Zotero Library, 50 at a time, at a maximum of 6/min, which is the Zotero API's limit.
-I use this endpoint combined with Airtable's automations feature to automatically add items to my Zotero library every time a new record is created in Airtable.
-My implementation further back-syncs the newly created item in Zotero with the originating table in Airtable, so that each record in Airtable has a Zotero key and version that I can use to track updates later.
+Updates items or collections (e.g. `/zotero/items` or `/zotero/collections`) in a Zotero Library, up to 50 at a time, at a maximum of 6/min, which is the Zotero API's limit.
+I use this endpoint combined with Airtable's automations feature to automatically update items in the public ESOVDB Zotero library every time a record is updated in Airtable.

 **Sample Airtable Script for Automation**
 *Note: when using Airtable's automations, you will have to set up your input.config() object to match all the fields you want to send in the Airtable script below*